Blood Flow Restriction: The safe technique with an intimidating name…

 - Stubborn elbow, wrist, or hand pain!
 When there is pain in these areas, the range of motion is typically reduced.
 BFR allows for a heightened likelihood of strengthening those muscles.

 - Knee, ankle, or foot pain!
-Similar to the above mentioned, if movement is restricted or limited, BFR can be a great workaround to alleviate the pain and strenghten the necessary muscles.
+Similar to the above mentioned, if movement is restricted or limited, BFR can be a great workaround to alleviate the pain and strengthen the necessary muscles.